Back in 2006, I remember being fascinated one afternoon when I discovered a TV show called Flip This House on A&E.

 A cost approach compares the value of the buildings against the value of the property they’re constructed on.
 It most often comes into play when assessing a property that’s been improved in some way through the construction of additional buildings.
 For example, if you’re selling land on which you’ve constructed a guest house during your ownership, this is the method you’d use.

 In a Cost approach, building costs are calculated by square footage and construction cost based on both labor and materials.
-It also accounts for deprecation such as through physical deterioration, obsolescence of design features, and external factors that might lower the property value (being close to a loud highway).
+It also accounts for depreciation such as through physical deterioration, obsolescence of design features, and external factors that might lower the property value (being close to a loud highway).

 Income Capitalization Approach